Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Q: Is there any Other Way to Make a Cheap Privacy Fence?

-A: Yes, If you instead want to install a Natural Fence – You can install a “Green Fence” – Check out our article, the Fastest Growing – Evergreen Shrubs for Privacy.
+A: Yes.
+If you want to install a Natural Fence, you can install a “Green Fence.”
+Check out our article, “The Fastest Growing Evergreen Shrubs for Privacy.“

-Finally, plan on a bit of upkeep and wood fence maintenance.
-This may seem obvious for preserving and maintaining your new fence, but it also displays good manners.
+Finally, plan on some upkeep and wood fence maintenance.
+This may seem obvious when preserving and maintaining your new fence, but it also shows good manners.

 Tips for Privacy Fence “Maintenance”

 After a while, wooden fence slats can begin to warp, twist, split, crack, and shrink.
-That’s okay; wood is a highly reactive material undergoing many changes.
+That’s okay; wood is a highly reactive material that undergoes many changes.
 When it’s cold, wood likes to expand.
-When the wood is wet, it soaks up the moisture getting bigger and shrinking as it dries out.
+When wet, it soaks up moisture, getting bigger and shrinking as it dries.

-The bottom line is that wood is a difficult material to control, but thankfully there are some ways to mitigate this problem.
+Wood is a complex material to control, but some ways exist to mitigate this problem.

 2) Purchase Quality “Treated Fence Material.”